spantaleev/gitea-docker-ansible-deploy/docs/configuring-playbook-reverse-proxy.md

 # Disable the Traefik role completely
 gitea_playbook_traefik_role_enabled: false

-# If you're not using Traefik, you can also disable putting Traefik labels on services
+# If you're not using Traefik, disable putting Traefik labels on services
 gitea_playbook_traefik_labels_enabled: false

 # Expose the Gitea container's webserver to port 3000 on the loopback network interface only.